Getbricked/Python-Project/README.md

 2. Contain at least 1 upper/lower/special/digit
 3. Must not be found in common dictionary

 This program is built with tk 0.1.0 as graphics display!
-Which means you must have this library to run this program.
+Which means you must have this library to run the program.

 To run the project you need to:
 1. Install python 3